The judge said the case against Soldier F fell well short of the standard required for a conviction

 The case for the prosecution relied on hearsay evidence from two fellow soldiers who gave a number of conflicting statements to the Royal Military Police and subsequent inquiries into the events of Bloody Sunday.

-Soldier G has since died, and Soldier H declined to appear in court, citing the risk of self-incrimination – Judge Patrick Lynch dismissed both witnesses as unreliable and said their statements were contradictory and untrue in places.
+Soldier G has since died, and Soldier H declined to appear in court, citing the risk of self-incrimination – Judge Lynch dismissed both witnesses as unreliable and said their statements were contradictory and untrue in places.

 Thirteen people were killed when members of the Parachute Regiment opened fire on a civil rights demonstration in the city.